bobbingwide/fizzie/readme.txt

 So far I’ve managed to create:

-- Six templates
+- Eight templates
 - Twelve template parts

 The templates are:

+- archive - generic template used for archives: author, taxonomy, date, tag
 - category - used to display the Category archive
 - front-page - used for Page Shown On Front
 - home - used for Blog Posts index page or Posts Shown on Front
 - single - used for a single post / attachment / CPT
 - singular - used when single or page does not exist
 - index - used when no other template is found
+- 404 - Not found page

 Not yet done:

-- archive - to display post and other CPT archives
+- other CPT archives
 - page - used for a single page